eaton-lab/fundamentals/docs/class-ancestry-coalescent.md

 new diploid zygote.
 The newly formed diploid will have two copies at every gene, one inherited from its mother and one from its father.

+It is interesting, then, to look at each chromosome, to examine which gene copy in each region was sorted into this gamete, and which was not, during segregation and independent assortment in your mother and father's germline cells that formed the gametes that eventually created you.

-It is interesting, however, at each of those gene copies, to examine which has been inherited of the two possible copies could have been inherited from each gamete.
-In other words, the sperm gamete could have carried one of two possible copies that exist in your dad.
-And the egg gamete could have carried one of two possible copies that exist in your mom.
+In other words, at every gene, the sperm gamete could have carried one of two possible copies that existed in your dad.
+And the egg gamete could have carried one of two possible copies that existed in your mom.
 Let's refer to these as coming from your paternal side grandparents, or your maternal side grandparents.
 This was the topic of one of our readings for today: https://gcbias.org/2013/10/20/how-much-of-your-genome-do-you-inherit-from-a-particular-grandparent/